Abdu1Hak/WRO-2025/README.md

 ```

 #### PD Steering
-   Our main strategy for autonomous travel was to use proportional derivative control with a wide-angle camera, a FOV of 170 degrees.
+   Our main strategy for autonomous travel was to use proportional derivative control with a wide-angle camera, a FOV of 200 degrees.
 In the open challenge, the only components visible to the camera were the two parallel inner and outer walls, as well as the colored lines indicating a turn.
 The code begins by measuring how many contours are present in the ROI (Region of Interest) for both walls, and by calculating the area of these contours, it becomes a means of determining how much of the walls are visible to the camera.
 By calculating the difference between the left and right walls based on the contours on either side, which is again based on the horizontal position of the car, we can determine how far we are from the desired trajectory.
 This area difference, also known as Cross Track Error (Ep), would be multiplied by a scaling factor called the proportional gain, which would result in a steering angle.
 Overall, the gain that would satisfy the requirements of our vehicle would be 0.005, and this value is subject to change.
 The main reason why our value is so small is that the servo's range of movement is between -25 degrees (far left) and 25 degrees (far right), and our car is relatively slow.

-INSERT PICTURE HERE

 ```python
 # Proportional and derivative gains